Student Organizations

 Faculty Advisor: Dr. Mark Sunderman

-The Supply Chain Management Student Association provides students with an opportunity to learn more about supply chain and to network with industry leaders.
-Guest speakers are invited to engage with students, share their business experiences and present current challenges and victories in supply chain.
-SCMA also exposes students to other presentations on a variety of topics, that include scoping out a job in supply chain and resume building to current events and common workplace challenges.
-Tours of those companies with headquarters or distribution centers in the area occur each semester.
+The Supply Chain Management Student Association provides students with an opportunity to learn more about the supply chain field and to network with industry leaders.
+Guest speakers are invited to engage with students each semester.
+These professional experts share their business knowledge by presenting current challenges and victories from the field.
+SCMA also exposes students to other presentations on a variety of topics, that include supply chain jobs and resume building.
+Students receive the rare opportunity to tour leading supply chain companies whose headquarters and/or distribution centers reside in our metropolitan community.

 Faculty Advisor: Dr. Ernie Nichols